 Every Ellis Civic Fellow will be supported with individual mentoring and a flexible leadership curriculum as they move towards graduating as an Ellis Civic Leader.

-Strong Applicants will be able to
+Ideal Candidates for this Fellowship will be able to express:

 - Documented financial need as determined by the Financial Aid Office.